-LANTIME is a set of equipment composed of a satellite controlled clock GPS170, a single-board computer SBC LX800 500 MHz with integrated network card, and a power supply unit, all installed in a metal desktop case and ready to operate.
+The system LANTIME is a set of equipment, composed of a reference clock (e.g.: GPS/GLONASS satellite controlled clock, DCF77 radio clock or IRIG/AFNOR time code reader), a single-board computer SBC LX800 500 MHz with integrated network card and a power supply unit, all installed in a metal desktop case and ready to operate.
 The interfaces provided by LANTIME are accessible via connectors in the rear panel of the case.
 Details of the components are described below.